VickytheDeveloper-hash/my_second_app/README.md

 # my_second_app
-A web application for class booking system at TUK.
+A web application for a class booking system at TUK.